OPFRONT/OPFRONT/content/sections/pros.en.md

     """

 [[paragraphs]]
-title = "Comprehensive Analytics Dashboard" content = """
+title = "Comprehensive Dashboard" content = """
-    Your clinic management software is a gold mine that has been underestimated for too long.
-Unleash its power with a powerful analytic dashboard.
+    You can easily manage your products, your orders and more with this comprehensive dashboard.
+You also get powerful insights on your patients thanks to our unique set of advanced analytics.
     """

 name = "products"